neuphonic/pyneuphonic/docs/source/python-sdk/quickstart.md

 These are found and loaded by the client automatically.

 ## Basic Usage
-The `PyNeuphonic` package exposes the `NeuphonicWebsocketClient` package and a variety of other helper functions.
+The `PyNeuphonic` package exposes the `NeuphonicWebsocketClient` class and a variety of other helper functions.
 Here is a simple example of how to use the `NeuphonicWebsocketClient` to send text and print out the length of the audio received.